-The issues found in the WeWay Token smart contract code do not pose a considerable risk.
+The Streakk smart contract code issues do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are some floating pragma is set, and a state variable visibility is not set.
+The low-risk issues found are some floating pragma sets and requirement violations.
 Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.
-Requirement violation.
-A requirement was violated in a nested call, and the call was reverted.
+The requirement violation requirement was violated in a nested call, and the call was reverted.
 Ensure valid inputs are provided to the nested call (for instance, via passed arguments).